pavanpaluri/amazonwebscrape/README.md

     python amazon_scraper.py
     ```

-2. **Check the Output**: After running the script, a JSON file named `amazon_product_data.json` will be created in the same directory, containing the scraped product details.
+2. **Check the Output**: After running the script, a ipynb file named `amazon_scrape_final.ipynb  will be created in the same directory, containing the scraped product details.

 ## Example Output